Hayley Wickenheiser: Canadian university hockey

 Wickenheiser joined the 2010–11 Calgary Dinos women's ice hockey team that competes in the Canadian Interuniversity Sport (CIS).
 The Dinos were playing their second season of CIS hockey, and Wickenheiser was expected to provide leadership to a young team.
 While with the Dinos, Wickenheiser played for her former teammate, Danielle Goyette, the team's head coach.
 Wickenheiser also completed a degree in kinesiology at Calgary.
 The Dinos were Wickenheiser's choice because the team practices every day, and she was able to stay in Calgary with her family.
 Under CIS rules, Wickenheiser began her first year of eligibility in 2010 because she had never played university hockey.
 Players have up to five years of eligibility.
 In her CIS debut against the University of Regina, Wickenheiser scored two goals and added an assist in a 4–3 victory.
 There were 587 people in attendance.
 Wickenheiser was named the Canada West female athlete of the week on November 2, 2010 after scoring three goals and adding an assist in two games against the University of Alberta.
 Despite only playing in 15 of the Dino's 24 regular season games, Wickenheiser finished tied for the conference lead in scoring with 40 points (17 goals and 23 assists), and finishing with a plus-minus of +22.
 She scored four short handed goals, and had five game winners.
 At the end of the year, Wickenheiser was named the Canada West Most Valuable Player, and captured a spot on the conference's First All-Star Team.
 On March 9, 2011, Wickenheiser was named the Canadian Interuniversity Sport player of the year in women's hockey.
 She then became the first ever Dino to win the Brodrick Trophy as CIS MVP.

 In the aftermath of the 2012-13 season, Wickenheiser was named to the CIS First Team All-Canadians.
 Among the other players named as First Team All-Canadians were Melodie Daoust and Katelyn Gosling.

 Post-playing career

 On January 13, 2017, Wickenheiser announced her retirement from professional hockey to pursue medical school.
 On August 23, 2018, Wickenheiser was hired as the assistant director of player development for the Toronto Maple Leafs.
 On May 17, 2021, Wickenheiser was promoted to senior director of player development for the Toronto Maple Leafs.

-In 2021 she collaborated with sports equipment maker Verbero Hockey and owner/CEO Andy Sutton in developing the "Wick Stick", the first time a hockey stick was constructed specifically with her input, part of a program to create branded equipment targeted toward women.
+In 2021 she collaborated with sports equipment maker Verbero Hockey and owner/CEO Andy Sutton in developing the "Wick Stick", part of a program to create branded equipment targeted toward women.